How to Store Chocolate & Keep it Fresh

 - Keep them away from the light!
 Not just sunlight (unless you want to make fondue), but also artificial light.
 They both cast the same kind of bad-flavor spell as oxygen does.

-- Stored this way, chocolate will last a while: Solid dark keeps for at least a year; white and milk chocolate for six months or more; and filled chocolates, such as truffles, for about three to four months (unless they’re full of preservatives).
+- Stored this way, chocolate will last a while: Solid milk chocolate keeps for over a year; solid dark keeps for nearly two years; and white for four months.
+Filled chocolates, such as truffles, keep for about three to four months (unless they’re full of preservatives).

 Of course, our chocolates never contain any preservatives or additives, so be sure to eat them while they’re fresh!
 Or, if you have a large supply, create a candy buffet and invite your friends over to share.
 (At right, a chocolate buffet adds a perfect touch to weddings and parties.)